microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ## Issues and considerations

-- One or more clients MUST be able to monitor and operate on the same resource at the same time.
+- One or more API consumers MUST be able to monitor and operate on the same resource at the same time.

 - The state of the system SHOULD always be discoverable and testable.
 Clients SHOULD be able to determine the system state even if the operation tracking